-Due to the current COVID-19 situation, all counselling sessions have moved to phone and video.
-If you are interested in going on my waiting list for a phone or video session, please be in touch to set up a free 15-minute phone consultation.
+Due to the current COVID-19 situation, most counselling sessions have moved to phone and video, with only limited in-person availability.
+If you are interested in going on my waiting list for a phone, video or in-person session, please be in touch to set up a free 15-minute phone consultation.
 I am not offering in-person consultations at this time.

 Please note, my evening-session waiting list is closed.